New Jersey Medical Marijuana Dispensaries May Now Post Prices

 This is not mandatory and each ATC can decide what, if any, price information to post on their websites.

-“Having ATC products and pricing online makes sense because that is where the vast majority of people get their information these days,” said Jeff Brown, the Assistant Commissioner who oversees the state’s Division of Medicinal Marijuana.
+“Having ATC products and pricing online makes sense because that is where the vast majority of people get their information these days,” said Jeff Brown, the Assistant Commissioner who oversees the state’s Division of Medicinal Marijuana in the DOH.
 “This puts New Jersey’s patients and dispensaries on par with those in nearby states like Pennsylvania and Washington, D.C.”

 A vote on cannabis legalization in New Jersey is expected on October 29.